kyma-incubator/compass/docs/provisioner/08-06-clean-up-runtime-data.md

 type: Tutorials
 ---

 This tutorial shows how to clean up Runtime data.
-This operation wipes all the data concerning the Runtime of a given ID from the database and frees up the Runtime ID for reuse.
+This operation removes a given Runtime and all its data from the database and frees up the Runtime ID for reuse.

-## Clean up Kyma Runtime data
+## Steps

 > **NOTE:** To access the Runtime Provisioner, forward the port on which the GraphQL Server is listening.